miriamkos/rdm-configurable-content-donders/content_managers.md

-# Managing the configurable content of the Donders Repository portal
+# Managing and deploying the configurable content of the Donders Repository portal

 This page explains how to update the configurable contents which is displayed on the Donders Repository portal.